wix-incubator/react-native-interactable/README.md

 ## Implementation Details

-The iOS implementation relies on [UIKit Dynamics](https://developer.apple.com/reference/uikit/uidynamicanimator) - a powerful native animation engine for physical interactions.
+Originally, the iOS implementation relied on [UIKit Dynamics](https://developer.apple.com/reference/uikit/uidynamicanimator) - a powerful native animation engine for physical interactions.
 A physics engine is required in order to make the interaction life-like.
 Consider the action of tossing a view connected via a spring to a snap point.
 A simple native [spring animation](https://developer.apple.com/reference/uikit/uiview/1622594-animatewithduration) will not be enough to take the initial velocity vector into account.

+At some point, UIKit Dynamics was dropped in favor of a home-brewed physics implementation in order to provide more control over the behaviors.
+This also paved the way for the Android port since there's no parallel to UIKit Dynamics for Android.
+The home-brewed physics engine was straightforward to port from Objective-C to Java and is now part of this library.

 ## Roadmap